-Any master's student can take courses on both campuses.
+Some master's student can take courses on both campuses, contact the Registrar for details.
 This includes both online and face-to-face courses.
 There are enough courses offered on the New Brunswick campus for students to fulfill their degree requirements in the minimum amount of time possible.